An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 It starts with the PICOS™ NOS, which is built on a stable, unmodified Debian Linux stack.
 The fact that it’s unmodified is important, because it means developers know exactly what they’re dealing with and can use all their traditional, familiar development tools and orchestration platforms, including Chef, Puppet and Salt Open.
 Regular Debian updates are also simple to install, using one of the many available automation routines.

-PICOS runs standards-based Layer-2 and Layer-3 protocols while also providing full support for the broad palette of key enterprise features that are not found in data center white box solutions.
+PICOS runs standards-based Layer-2 and Layer-3 protocols while also providing full support for the broad palette of key enterprise features that are not found in data center bare metal device solutions.
 This enterprise-specific feature set includes wide-ranging capabilities, such as support for voice VLANs, legacy Cisco phones, dumb VoIP phones, PVST, NAC, secure remote access, QoS, 1G/2.5G/5G, and more.
 (For example, PICOS interoperates with all major industry NAC solutions, including Cisco ISE and Aruba ClearPass.)
 All of this is controlled via a network Command Line Interface (CLI), which will be familiar to enterprise network administrators and is their preferred method for controlling enterprise network infrastructure.
 And PICOS is qualified to run on proven, high-performance hardware.

 AMPCON™ AUTOMATION FRAMEWORK

 Another central pillar of Threshold is the AmpCon automation framework.
-Short for Amplified Control, AmpCon is the only available automation framework for campus networks running open networking infrastructure.
-AmpCon makes it simple to deploy, configure and manage an entire enterprise network of white box switches.
+Short for Amplified Control, AmpCon is the only available automation framework for campus networks running flexible networking infrastructure.
+AmpCon makes it simple to deploy, configure and manage an entire enterprise network of network switches.
 It’s so easy to use an intern with no programming experience can turn on and configure thousands of switches at the push of a button.

-AmpCon also executes ZTP via a GUI for white/brite box switch provisioning.
+AmpCon also executes ZTP via a GUI for brite box switch provisioning.
 It takes care of all Day 0 tasks – new switch turn-on, image load, switch configuration, license database update, and so on – as well as Day 1 tasks such as configuration validation, commit, rollback, and inventory.
 AmpCon also manages security and operational tasks, including global/regional configurations, compliance, remediation, license maintenance, RMA, status monitoring, role-based access control (RBAC), as well as offering configurable security controls.

 While comparable in features to products like Cisco DNA Center, AmpCon is also priced to disrupt the legacy automation framework software market.